adrenalinovaya/ODS_course_eng/ODS5_eng.md

 Если $inline$\large N \rightarrow \infty $inline$, то $inline$\large \mu \rightarrow 1 $inline$

 Let's look at another example of ensembles - "Wisdom of Crowds".
 Francis Galton in 1906 visited the market where a certain lottery was held for farmers. <img src="https://habrastorage.org/getpro/habr/post_images/d58/66e/f0b/d5866ef0bfe6416952f8ebc14f07ed2b.png" align="right" width=15% height=15%>
 There were about 800 people, and they tried to guess the weight of the bull that stood in front of them.
 Bull weighed 1,198 pounds.
-None of the farmers guessed the exact weight of the bull, but if we computed the average of their predictions, we'd get 1197 pounds.
+None of the farmers guessed the exact weight of the bull, but if we compute the average of their predictions, we'd get 1,197 pounds.
-This idea of error reduction was also used in machine learning.
+This idea of error reduction is also used in machine learning.

 ### Bootstrap